cubrink/srt-parse/README.md

                             A python-style f-string for saving audio files --text-out-file-pattern TEXT_OUT_FILE_PATTERN
-                            A python-style f-string for saving text files --update-increment UPDATE_INCREMENT
+                            A python-style f-string for saving text files --output-type {txt,csv}
+                            Output filetype
+      --csv-seperator CSV_SEPERATOR
+                            Character sequence used to seperate values in csv --csv-filename CSV_FILENAME
+                            Name of file to write as csv --update-increment UPDATE_INCREMENT
                             Print progress after every specified amount of segments.
+      --in-encoding IN_ENCODING
+                            Encoding used to read the .srt file --out-encoding OUT_ENCODING
+                            Encoding to use when writing text data to file

 ### Example
 Using `srt-parse`: